Helen McShane: Career and research

 After receiving her degree in medicine from the University of London, her first hospital jobs were in Brighton.
 Whilst working with patients with HIV she became interested in infectious diseases, before moving to Oxford where she was appointed a specialist registrar for infectious diseases.
 After her PhD in 2002 she received a Wellcome Trust science research fellowship and starting her own tuberculosis vaccine research group there.
 She was appointed a clinical consultant in 2003.
 She is an honorary consultant in HIV and genito-urinary medicine at the Oxford University Hospitals.

 Since 2002, the Tuberculosis Vaccine Initiative Advisory Committee (TBVI), of which McShane is the chair, has conducted clinical trials of candidate vaccines developed at the Jenner Institute, including MVA85A and ChAdOx1 85A in the United Kingdom, The Gambia, South Africa, Senegal and Uganda.
 MVA85A is the first TB vaccine candidate in this cohort to be tested for efficacy in humans.

 The committee is also currently investigating whether delivering a TB vaccine via the aerosol route (nebulisation directly into the lungs) is a more effective method of vaccination.
 McShane has authored or co-authored over 100 peer-reviewed publications.

 Awards and honours

 In 2019, McShane was named amongst other colleagues as a National Institute for Health Research (NIHR) Senior Investigator, in recognition of her "outstanding contribution to clinical and applied health and social care research".
-McShane is also a Fellow of the Royal College of Physicians (FRCP).
+McShane is also a Fellow of the Royal College of Physicians (FRCP) and was elected a Fellow of the Academy of Medical Sciences in 2019.